mini-eggs/background-image-fade-in/README.md

 # Background image fade in #

 Fades in background with use of `::after` + `:after`.
-Supports ES6 modules (import) and CommonJS (require) and browser use.
-For browser use: use the bundle within the browser folder--using the function `backgroundImageFadeIn`.
+Supports ES6 modules (import), CommonJS (require), and browser (script tag) use.
+For browser use: use the bundle within the `browser` folder--using the function `backgroundImageFadeIn`.

+* Browser support:
+  * Full support: IE10 and all major vendors
+  * Graceful support: IE9 (image will not fade in, but will not load choppy--either)

 ![gif example](https://i.imgur.com/rOovj6Q.gif)